-- o AUD\$20,290 a year for the main student. - o AUD\$7,100 a year for the student's partner. - o AUD\$3,040 a year for the student's first child; and - o AUD\$2,790 a year for every other child and where required.
+- AUD\$24,505 a year for the main student.

+- AUD\$8,574 a year for the student's partner.

+- AUD\$3,670 a year for a child.

 Working in Australia

 If you are a student visa holder, you can work up to 40 hours a fortnight during term time and as many hours as you like during holidays.
 During non-study periods such as timetabled breaks, students may work additional hours.
 Student working rights are intended to add to student income rather than be the main supporting factor.
 You can visit the following website to find out more about working in Australia, including how to find a job.